Neanderthal: Social structure

 While the Cro-Magnons are usually assumed to have generally practised sexual division of labour with men hunting and women gathering such as in the preponderance of recent hunter-gatherer societies, it is unclear to what extent this may be applied to Neanderthals.
-Both Neanderthal men and women have similar traumatic injury patterns, which might imply that both genders were involved in hunting.
-Dental wearing patterns among Neanderthals, on the other hand, could indicate men and women typically carried different items with their mouths, perhaps not related to tasks related to subsistence however.
+Both Neanderthal men and women have similar traumatic injury patterns, which might imply that both sexes were involved in hunting.
+Dental wearing patterns among Neanderthals, on the other hand, could indicate men and women typically carried different items with their mouths, though these may not have been related to subsistence tasks.
 The women at El Sidrón Cave, Spain, may have been eating more seeds and nuts than the men.
 The lack of distinctive task specialization in Neanderthals has usually been linked to their small population and group size, falling short of the demographic threshold where task specialization becomes feasible — which may also explain the comparative simplicity of Neanderthal material culture.